semaphoreci/docs/auto-cancel.md

 ## Auto-cancel all pipelines on a new push to a non-master branch

-Often the auto-cancel strategy is ideal for feature branches during development.
+The auto-cancel strategy is ideal for feature branches during development.
 However, it isn't suitable for the master branch of your project, where there are potentially further steps in a workflow that should not be missed for any commit.